UCLA-VAST/recut/README.md

 ```

 If you are not on CDSC's n1 host, you will need to generate an
-"IntervalBase" file which takes about 10 minutes.
+"IntervalBase" file.
 For performance reasons, Recut relies on this
 pregenerated file, created in `/tmp/`, at runtime.

-If image reading capabilities are turned on via the Cmake USE_MCP3D variable, then for testing
+Additionally, if image reading capabilities are turned on via the Cmake
-purposes a set of sample `test_images/` and `test_markers/`
+USE_MCP3D variable, then for testing purposes a set of sample `test_images/`
-will be pregenerated before running any other tests.
-All of these
+and `test_markers/` will be pregenerated before running any other tests.
+All of
-files above can be generated via:
+these files above can be generated via:

 ```
 cd ../bin